robjds/PincherDemo/README.md

 # PincherDemo
-Basic movement scripts for a PincherX robot arm, using Matlab
+Basic movement scripts for a PincherX robot arm, using Matlab.

 These scripts run the [PincherX100 robot arm](https://www.trossenrobotics.com/docs/interbotix_xsarms/specifications/px100.html "PincherX Documentation") from Interbotix, which uses five [Dynamixel XL430](https://emanual.robotis.com/docs/en/dxl/x/xl430-w250/# "XL430 Documentation") smart servos.

+# Setup
 To run these files, you will first need to download the DynamixelSDK from: https://github.com/ROBOTIS-GIT/DynamixelSDK as a .zip file (see image below)
 ![image](https://user-images.githubusercontent.com/33760829/200147079-a5d04a1e-0289-4606-836b-b70442e52cac.png)